suneepathangay/Movie-Search-Engine/README.md

 Previously attempting to make a general search engine.
 Now focusing on search engine for a popular movei streaming website.

-So far crawler has been created to get all the links along with the titles of the movies
+Created a crawler to crawl through the website and get the links for all the movies.

-Currently working on setting up a vecotr Milvus database to store the titles and links.

-Plans for Later:
+Built a text to vector mebedding model to convert the the titles within the links for a 384 dimensional vector.

+Stored all 40,000 vectors in a Pinecone vector database.

+Using the cosine similarity algorithm, created a function to determine the similiarty between the query vector entered by the user compared with the vectors in the database.

+Future Steps:

-Create a friedly UI for users to intract with.
+Create a user interface for user to browse through the movies.

+Figure out a way to make the search algorithm run even faster.